 - This is a repeat transaction by the same Issuer.
 Backing the issue is a static pool of receivables, initially co-originated by six companies, CAC, Star, BCCT, CEIM, ECF and Modern under the same underwriting and servicing standards and procedures.
-The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 99% cumulative recovery rates as of the time of writing this report. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 2.6% net of expenses; (ii) subordinated administration fees in the amount of 3.6% p.a. of the previous month's beginning principal portfolio balance available on a monthly basis; and (iii) structural subordination of tranches B and C to the more senior tranches. - The transaction benefits from liquidity support in the form of a cash reserve account in the size of 3.5% of the outstanding aggregate bond balance and it is to be funded from the first month of collections and adjusted on a monthly basis thereafter in accordance with the notes' amortization. - The transaction also benefits from a default reserve account to be funded from the overcollateral by setting aside 0.6% p.a.
+The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 99% cumulative recovery rates as of the time of writing this report. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 2.7% net of expenses; (ii) subordinated administration fees in the amount of 2.5% p.a. of the previous month's beginning principal portfolio balance available on a monthly basis in addition to EGP 15 million to be paid out during the life of Tranche B; and (iii) structural subordination of tranches B and C to the more senior tranches. - The transaction benefits from liquidity support in the form of a cash reserve account in the size of 3.5% of the outstanding aggregate bond balance and it is to be funded from the first month of collections and adjusted on a monthly basis thereafter in accordance with the notes' amortization. - The transaction also benefits from a default reserve account to be funded from the overcollateral by setting aside 0.6% p.a.
 (0.05% monthly) from the previous month's beginning principal portfolio balance on a monthly basis. - The bond is backed by a static amortizing pool of auto receivables with no balloon payments.
-The receivables are related to the sale of brand new passenger vehicles, except for 22.6% (in terms of principal outstanding) related to the sale of used cars.
-The pool is granular (concentrations per client less than 0.11% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (66.3%) and reasonable seasoning (8 months), which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of default. - The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 10 years.
+The receivables are related to the sale of brand new passenger vehicles, except for 24.4% (in terms of principal outstanding) related to the sale of used cars.
+The pool is granular (concentrations per client less than 0.08% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (65.6%) and reasonable seasoning (8 months), which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of default. - The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 10 years.
 Its efficiency of operations is supported by an automated file management system.
-MERIS has conducted an operational review of the Servicer and believes that management, procedures and systems in place permit CAC to adequately perform its duties as a Servicer. - Contractual appointment of CIB (the Custodian) as a back-up servicer to the transaction.
-As a Custodian, CIB has access to the Servicer's systems and database, and follows up daily on the performance of the pool.
-MERIS believes that the daily involvement of CIB in the performance of the pool will ensure a smooth and speedy transfer of the Servicer's role to CIB in the unlikely event of Servicer's bankruptcy.
-CIB's ability to serve as a back-up servicer of the transaction is also supported by its solid experience in servicing a large number of corporate and retail clients in Egypt.
+MERIS has conducted an operational review of the Servicer and believes that management, procedures and systems in place permit CAC to adequately perform its duties as a Servicer. - Contractual appointment of Arab African International Bank (the Custodian) as a back-up servicer to the transaction.
+As a Custodian, AAIB has access to the Servicer's systems and database and follows up daily on the performance of the pool.
+MERIS believes that the daily involvement of AAIB in the performance of the pool will ensure a smooth and speedy transfer of the Servicer's role to AAIB in the event of Servicer's bankruptcy.
+AAIB's ability to serve as a back-up servicer of the transaction is also supported by its solid experience in servicing a large number of corporate and retail clients in Egypt.
+AAIB is rated B with a Positive Outlook by Capital Intelligence (March 2018).